GlossProject/docs/index.rst

 =========================================

 Gloss is a new web design process, primarily aimed at creating happy design teams.

+We're working to ensure that Gloss allows you to stay focused on visual and interaction design.
+To this end we will introduce new features based on feedback that make this increasingly possible.

-If you're interested in building content driven sites in less time, Gloss may be a good fit.
-If you have an opinionated team that think they've figured it all out then there's nothing to see here, just move on.
+If you're interested in building complex (and not so complex) content driven sites in less time, Gloss may be a good fit.
+If you have an opinionated team that think they've figured it all out and everything is working for you already, then there's nothing to see here, just move on.

 Show me the Docs